-If you’ve always wondered what this employee benefit is and how much you’re giving to Pag-IBIG, join us as we take a closer look into your HDMF contribution.
+If you’ve always wondered what this employee benefit is and how much you give to Pag-IBIG, join us as we look closer at your HDMF (Home Development Mutual Fund) contribution.

 What is the HDMF Contribution?

-Pag-IBIG offers a regular savings program for all HDMF members.
-Also known as the HDMF contribution, it deducts part of an employee’s salary and their employer’s share of contribution.
-In turn, the Pag-IBIG Fund uses contributions to provide short-term and housing loans to its members.
+Pag-IBIG offers a regular savings program to all HDMF members.
+It’s known as the HDMF contribution, comprising part of an employee’s salary and their employer’s contribution.
+The Pag-IBIG Fund uses contributions to offer short-term and housing loans to its members.

-Pag-IBIG sets aside employee contributions and distributes at least 70% of its annual net income to each member’s Pag-IBIG savings.
-These payments are called dividends, which slowly increase as members save more money.
+Pag-IBIG reserves at least 70% of its annual net income and distributes it to each member’s Pag-IBIG savings.
+These payments are called dividends, which increase as members save more money.

 How Much is Your Monthly Pag-IBIG Contribution?

-Your monthly income will determine the monthly premium of your Pag-IBIG membership.
-The HDMF contribution table we’ve provided below shows how much you and your employer should contribute to Pag-IBIG’s savings program.
+Your monthly income determines the monthly premium of your Pag-IBIG membership.
+The HDMF contribution table below shows how much you and your employer should contribute to Pag-IBIG’s savings program.

-If you’re self-employed, your monthly contribution could fall anywhere between 3% to 4% since you’ll be covering both employee and employer shares.
+But what if you’re a self-employed member?
+In this case, your monthly contribution could fall between 3% to 4% since you’ll cover both employee and employer shares.

-Take note that ₱5,000 is the maximum compensation considered when your employer makes your monthly HDMF contribution computation.
-This sets you and your employer’s contribution at ₱100 each.
+More importantly, Pag-IBIG considers ₱5,000 as the maximum compensation for your employer’s monthly HDMF contribution computations.
+It sets you and your employer’s contribution at ₱100 each.

 How Do You Compute Your HDMF Contribution?